zasyaonline/ZasyaMonitor/README.md

 # Setup

+To build a new instance, you will need:
 ```
 $ sudo apt-get install virtualbox vagrant virtualbox-guest-x11 virtualbox-guest-utils
 $ vagrant plugin install vagrant-vbguest vagrant-scp vagrant-disksize
 ```

+Once deployed, find the Zabbix agent at one of the following locations:
+-
+-

 # Building a New Instance